anujgoenka9/autocoder/README.md

 3. `STRIPE_WEBHOOK_SECRET`: Use the webhook secret from the production webhook you created in step 1.
 4. `POSTGRES_URL`: Set this to your production database URL.
 5. `AUTH_SECRET`: Set this to a random string. `openssl rand -base64 32` will generate one.
+6. `OPENROUTER_API_KEY`: Your OpenRouter API key for the AI agent.
+7. `E2B_API_KEY`: Your E2B API key for code execution sandbox.
+8. `VERCEL_URL`: This is automatically set by Vercel during deployment.